 You have a check in hand that you need to cash right away.
 Maybe it’s a credit card cash-back refund or a mail-in rebate check.
 Or perhaps it’s a paycheck.
 Whatever the case, it should be no problem at all, right?
-Visit the bank, give the check to the teller, and walk away with the cash.
+You visit the bank, give the check to the teller, and walk away with the cash.
 It sounds simple, but that’s not always how it works.

 Why so?
 According to a recent survey conducted by the Federal Deposit Insurance Corporation (FDIC), seven percent of households are unbanked.
 That’s a whopping 9 million consumers.
 And if you fall into this category, using the bank may not even be an option.
-The good news there are other ways to cash a check without spending a fortune.
+However, the good news is there are other ways to cash a check without spending a fortune.

 Do you have a checking or savings account at a bank or credit union?
 If so, you don’t have to think twice about where to cash personal checks.
 In fact, you should be able to do so via the mobile app or ATM if you’re unable to make it to the branch.

 Credit union members get the luxury of depositing at locations across the United States that are a part of the shared network.
 (ATM deposit capabilities may also be available).